D-Jeffrey/PSTCollector/README.md

   - `Throttlelimit`          #OPTIONAL - Set the limit of active collector threads that can run at the same time.
 Default is 25.
   - `NoSkipCommon`           #OPTIONAL - Tell the collector to check ALL folders on the hard drive for PST files.
 Without this switch, the                                         collector will improve performance by skipping folders we know don't usually have PST files.
 This includes: both Program Files folders, Windows, System Volume Info, and Recycle Bins.
   - `IsArchive`              #OPTIONAL - When creating the import template for Office 365, it will tell Office 365 to import the PST files                                         in to the user's archive mailbox instead of their main mailbox.
 Default is TRUE.
+  - `UseBackupPriv`          #OPTIONAL - If requiredd, Backup/REstore Priveledge can be added to the current job to overcome permissions issues.
+Default is FALSE.

   Example:
     `\\fileserver\scripts\PSTCollector\CollectorMaster.ps1 -Mode FIND -JobName PSTCollect -Locations "OU=Computers,DC=Domain,DC=Local","\\fileserver\homefolders" -CollectPath \\fileserver\PSTCollection`